amansekhon888/CI-CD-Pipeline/readme.md

-# Guide 1: Medium Experiment

-## CI/CD Pipeline Using GitHub Actions
+# Guide: - CI/CD Pipeline Using GitHub Actions

 This guide explains how to build a simple CI/CD pipeline using GitHub Actions for a full-stack project.